Basing a course of action on limited knowledge risks establishing a practice with little merit.

 cities that have around 100 crossings per km2 , on average, which allows for walking distance between crossing 100 meters apart.
 This is considered walkable and appropriate in many cities, in order to generate street life and for moving goods and services productively and efficiently.
 Also, this pattern of around 100 crossings per km2 determines the size of blocks, around 9000 m2 each which provides for good plotting within each block.

 Auckland, New Zealand’s largest city, only has 18.1% of its land area allocated for street space and 72.9 intersections per square km.
-Both of these figures place Auckland in the low-end group of cities, for its allocation of street space.
+Both figures place Auckland in the low-end group of cities, for its supply of street spaces.

 New Zealand’s central governments have long restricted local government’s ability to raise revenue to fund infrastructure, or to use off balance sheet debt instruments, such as developers who build infrastructure having access to municipal bonds which can be repaid by a targeted rate.
-Auckland Council in particular, due to facing the largest percent population growth, has had difficulty keeping up with the demand for infrastructure for new urban areas, without exceeding credit rating debt limits.
-Recently the New Zealand government responded by announcing it would invest $600 million into a new housing infrastructure company, which will provide infrastructure for expanding cities and keep the debt off the Council books.
+Auckland Council in particular, due to experiencing the largest percent population growth, has had difficulty keeping up with the demand for infrastructure for new urban areas, without exceeding credit rating debt limits.

-The under allocation of infrastructure and street space could explain why Auckland is particularly prone to traffic congestion and why it struggles to receive the agglomeration benefits its size indicates it should achieve.
-Although, as will become apparent from this general discussion on spatial economics, New Zealand struggles to efficiently allocate all kinds space for its cities.
-So, it is probably the general difficulty of managing urbanisation that is the better explanation for Auckland’s recent poor performance (from a high base), compared to the rest of New Zealand.
+The under supply of infrastructure and street space could explain why Auckland is particularly prone to traffic congestion and why it struggles to receive the agglomeration benefits its size indicates it should achieve.
+Although, as will become apparent from this general discussion on spatial economics, New Zealand struggles to efficiently allocate all kinds space for its urban areas.
+So, it is probably the general difficulty of managing urbanisation that is the better explanation for Auckland’s recent poor performance (from a high base) compared to the rest of New Zealand.

 The second implication of the Making Room concept, is that once public and private spaces have been allocated, it is best if private spaces are left as much as possible to spontaneously order themselves.
 Spontaneous order, or a tolerance of messiness within a structured framework, is something I tried to describe in my article, What is the secret to Tokyo’s affordable housing?